zammad/zammad-admin-documentation/misc/object-conditions/expert-mode.rst

    All conditions in this block will be matched with "AND".
    To be matched positive, no or any condition may match - but not all together.

-See `Evaluation order`_ to understand how Zammad evaluates triggers in expert mode.
+See :ref:`evaluation order <evaluation-order>` to understand how Zammad evaluates triggers in expert mode.

 Adding conditions and logic blocks
 ----------------------------------